 Cucurbita pepo.
 75 days.

 This jack-o-lantern was orange in mid-August from an early June transplanting!
 We never would have thought it possible without seeing it with our own eyes.
-Many jacks are late to mature; this one is so early you can forget planting it until July & probably still have good results.
-Fruit average 8-10 lbs, & we had a few up to 20 lbs.
-Good variation in size & shape, with the majority being more round than tall.
+Many jacks are late to mature; this one is so early you can forget planting it until July and probably still have good results.
+Fruit average 8-10 lbs, and we had a few up to 20 lbs.
+Good variation in size and shape, with the majority being more round than tall.
 Average 4 fruit per plant.
-Bred by the one & only John Navazio to be an early ripening pumpkin for areas with a short growing season, it also has very good flavor for a carving-type pumpkin.
+Bred by the one and only John Navazio to be an early ripening pumpkin for areas with a short growing season, it also has very good flavor for a carving-type pumpkin.
 This variety is a perfect example of how excellent open pollinated varieties can be when given the proper attention.
 We don’t need no stinkin’ hybrids!